What is Lean project management?

 What is Lean, to me, are process improvements that have a greater ROI than what we could make on another new product.

 (If you prefer the PDF you can download the Complete Guide to Lean Project Management here.)

 Which Lean project management initiatives have the biggest return on investment?

 So, which of the many schools of thought or potential process improvements deliver a high ROI in typical hardware development systems?
 Well, according to our analyses, in most companies, the big two process improvements with the highest ROI are Visual Work Management and Project Risk Management.

-Kanban and Gantt view of Lean Agile projects
+Kanban and Gantt view in Lean project management

 A fundamental principle of Lean is smooth, continuous flow.
 Flow is achieved by eliminating turbulence caused when the flow through any process is stopped because a resource is busy doing other things.
 Such interruptions can cause the flow of work to stop, resulting in work queues.